Eynsham Hall

-Eynsham Hall is a Grade II listed mansion near North Leigh in Oxfordshire, England.
+Eynsham Hall (known commercially as Estelle Manor) is a Grade II listed mansion near North Leigh in Oxfordshire, England.
 The original house dating from the 1770s was largely rebuilt in the early 20th century by Ernest George.

-After use as a country house and venue for hunting parties it became a maternity hospital rest and relaxation centre during World War II and then a police training centre.
-It is now used as a hotel and conference centre.
+After use as a country house and venue for hunting parties it became a maternity hospital rest and relaxation centre in World War II and then a police training centre.
+It is now used as a hotel and country club.

-The three storey limestone building is surrounded by extensive parkland and has terraced gardens.
+The three-storey limestone building is surrounded by extensive parkland and has terraced gardens.
 Many of the outbuildings, including the former game larder, are also listed buildings.
 North Leigh F.C. play in the grounds of the hall.

 History

+In the grounds of Eynsham Hall are the earthworks of an Iron Age hill fort called Green Wood fort.

-Built around the 1770s as a Georgian house, with extensive parkland.
-It was built for the Lacy family and sold in 1778 to Robert Langford.
+The original hall was built around the 1770s as a Georgian house, with extensive parkland.
+It was sold in 1778 to Robert Langford.
 By 1814 it was owned by Thomas Parker and leased for hunting parties.
-It was enlarged, with an additional upper floor, by Charles Barry in the mid 19th century and various outbuildings added.
+It was enlarged, with an additional upper floor, by Charles Barry in the mid-19th century and various outbuildings added.
 A fourth floor was added to designs by Owen Jones in the 1870s.

-The Georgian house was demolished in 1904 and rebuilt as a Jacobean style mansion in 1906–8 by Ernest George, for the Mason family, who had taken up residence in 1866.
+The Georgian house was demolished in 1904 and replaced with a Jacobethan mansion in 1906–8 to designs by Ernest George, for the Mason family, who had taken up residence in 1866.
 The house and estate included its own electric generating station, waterworks and gas plant, and a private telephone system linked the house to various outbuildings around the estate.
 Previous residents include Willoughby Lacey, Robert Langford, James Duberley, Sir Thomas Parker and Sir Thomas Bazley.

-During World War II, a section of Eynsham Hall was used as a maternity ward for expectant mothers evacuated from London, and the Canadian artist Anthony J. Batten was born there in 1940.
-Referred to as the "flak shack", the Hall was also used for rest and relaxation (R & R) by the U.S. Army Air Corps officers.
-The American Red Cross ran the R & R programme, and recreational activities included reading, bridge, snooker and table tennis.
+In World War II, part of Eynsham Hall was used as a maternity ward for expectant mothers evacuated from London.
+The Canadian artist Anthony J. Batten was born there in 1940.
+Referred to as the "flak shack", the Hall was also used for rest and relaxation (R&R) by the US Army Air Corps officers.
+The American Red Cross ran the R&R programme, and recreational activities included reading, bridge, snooker and table tennis.

 The site was used as a police training centre by the Home Office from 1946.
-Currently it is owned by the Cathedral Group and used as a conference and training centre.

-The Gun Room won a European Hotel Design Award in 2008

-In the grounds of Eynsham Hall there are earthworks of an Iron Age hill fort which is also called Green Wood fort.
+In 2008 the Gun Room won a European Hotel Design Award.
+In 2018 Ennismore founder and co-CEO Sharan Pasricha bought Eynsham Hall and reopened the property in spring 2023 as Estelle Manor.
+West Oxfordshire District Council granted planning permission for another 80 guest rooms.